gohuang4/CarCar/README.md

 ## Usage Tips

 When searching appointment history user must type the VIN and it will filter all results that match the input(if vins are too similar might have to type in more charaters).

+Creating a new sales will require a new VIN since the VIN is unqiue to each car and to each sale.

 ## Useful Insomnia Stuff